 (S10) Curriculum-Driven Speech and Language Therapy: Increasing Educational Impact in Grades K–12

-Sciences at Purdue University, where she teaches in the master of science in speech-language pathology program.
+Lydia Kruse, MS, CCC-SLP, is a clinical assistant professor in the Department of Speech, Language and Hearing Sciences at Purdue University, where she teaches in the master of science in speech-language pathology program.
 She provides hands-on clinical training in voice and upper airway disorders across diverse settings.
 Her clinical and research interests center on interprofessional collaboration, innovative approaches to voice therapy and refining clinical education to foster adaptive, reflective practitioners.

 (S07) Pitch, Identity and Intervention: The Case of Puberphonia